How to Apply for Work Authorization and Advance Parole During I-485 Processing

 What is I-485?

-The I-485 form, officially known as the Application to Register Permanent Residence or Adjust Status, is a fundamental legal instrument that allows eligible foreign nationals to transition from a temporary visa or nonimmigrant status to lawful permanent residency—commonly referred to as obtaining a green card—without leaving the United States.
-This process, called adjustment of status, is crucial for individuals who wish to remain physically present in the U.S. while their green card application is adjudicated, thereby avoiding the logistical challenges, travel risks, and potential visa denials associated with consular processing at U.S. embassies or consulates abroad.
-The I-485 is especially important for applicants who have an approved immigrant petition, such as Form I-130 or I-140, or who qualify under categories permitting concurrent filing, streamlining the path to permanent residency.
+The I-485 form, officially known as the Application to Register Permanent Residence or Adjust Status, is a fundamental legal instrument that allows eligible foreign nationals to transition from a temporary visa or nonimmigrant status to lawful permanent residencyโ€”commonly referred to as obtaining a green cardโ€”without leaving the United States.
+This process, called adjustment of status, is especially important for individuals who wish to remain physically present in the U.S. while their green card application is processed, thereby avoiding the logistical challenges, travel risks, and potential visa denials associated with consular processing at U.S. embassies or consulates abroad.
+The I-485 is particularly critical for applicants with an approved immigrant petition, such as Form I-130 (family-based) or I-140 (employment-based), as well as those eligible for concurrent filing, which can significantly accelerate the path to permanent residency.

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.